 Crisis services are focused on providing immediate emotional support and resources.
 If you have concerns about yourself or someone you know, please do not hesitate to call.
-Crisis therapists are available to help 24/7 at (213) 740-9355.
-For more information on crisis and consultation services, visit https://studenthealth.usc.edu/counseling.
+Crisis therapists are available 24/7 at (213) 740-9355.
+For more information on crisis support, visit https://sites.usc.edu/counselingandmentalhealth/services/crisis-support/.